• Home

 Make a list of every single gap that exists within your business and prioritize them by which ones need to be addressed first and which ones are less important.

-3- Identify gaps in relation to company’s strengths and weaknesses
+3- Identify gaps in company’s strengths and weaknesses

 If you have a lot of money, but no product or clients, then expand into market penetration.
 You need to know what you do well and use it for the benefit of your business.